oreillyross/developer-notes/CSS.md

 font-size: 8vw // makes things very responsive, makes font grow without media queries
 font-size: 8vmin // compares the smallest of the width and height and bases the sizing on that, can stop text from growing and growing as width increases

+In VsCode use emmet and type ! [tab]

+to get an html5 template filled in